-When Yale or its members host outside speakers, they are also generally free to express their views, even if unpopular or controversial.
+When Yale or its members host speakers, they are generally free to express their views, even if unpopular or controversial.
 The right of free expression also includes the right to peaceful dissent.
 Peaceful dissent does not include the right to disrupt an event.
-Dissenting members of the community may protest and express disagreement, but they may not interfere with a speaker’s ability to speak or attendees’ ability to attend, listen and hear.
+Dissenting members of the community may peacefully protest and express disagreement, but they may not interfere with a speaker’s ability to speak or attendees’ ability to attend, listen and hear.
 This includes disrupting an event, whether the disruption takes place inside or outside the room where the event is taking place; and disruption, in any part of a building or facility, that interferes with the event or with classes or other university activities or operations.
 Keep in mind that invited speakers do not represent the university’s views.